ffalt/mah/README.md

 A Mahjong Solitaire Game

-The  original open source version of many Mahjong games out there.
+Development repository of the original open source version of many Mahjong games out there.
 Completely free, no ads, no tracking.

 Play it [here](https://ffalt.github.io/mah/)